-Direct LP proposes to develop the waste lead acid battery transfer station at 55 Rothwell Road in an area already designated for heavy industrial use with existing facilities owned by Direct LP and other business located on site.
-After review of the proposed site location (heavy industrial use) and adherence to the contingency plans (including emergency response, fire safety and storage of batteries) developed by Direct LP for the waste lead acid battery transfer station, it has been determined there will be no environmental effects as a result of the proposed project.
+Direct LP proposes to relocate the current waste battery transfer site at 55 Rothwell Road to 490 Lucas Ave in the RM of Rosser in an area already designated for industrial use with existing facilities owned by Direct LP located on site.
+After review of the proposed site location (industrial general use) and adherence to the contingency plans (including emergency response, fire safety and storage of batteries) developed by Direct LP for the waste battery transfer station, it has been determined there will be no environmental effects as a result of the proposed project.